 This was a project started by Oliver Beg.
 A Bug Bounty platform similar to bugcrowd.com or hackerone.com.
 He had invited me to join their team and curious as I was, I accepted the invite.
 Unfortunately the whole team situation didn't really work well, so people (including me) quit.

 This was more an a project for myself.
-A website which uses subbrute in the background to analyse and save the subdomains of my targets.
-I didn't publish and abandoned it due to legal reasons.
+A website which uses subbrute as the backend to analyse and save the subdomains of my targets.
+I didn't publish and abandoned it due to legal concerns.